Art World

 YANGFANG: A NEW TESTING GROUND?

+It’s an undeniably elegant minimalist presentation.
+Gallery director Cara Zhuang, the main driver behind the project, noted that the impact of this project on local industry was greater than expected.
 The total value of the exhibited works is $7.5 million, with a Carl Andre installation priced at $1.2 million.
 Although the gallery did not disclose further sales details, they mentioned that “generous support from Chinese private museums” enabled the project to move forward amid an uncertain economic climate.

-Not far from Paula Cooper’s pop-up, coincidentally, London-based art writer Luning Wang returned to Shanghai this year and opened an art space.
-Named “Rong Lu“—a homophone for the Chinese word meaning “melting pot”—the space emphasizes collaboration with international gallerists and projects.
+Not far from Paula Cooper’s pop-up is a space launched by Luning Wang, a London-based art writer who just returned to Shanghai this year.
+Named Rong Lu, a homophone for the Chinese word meaning “melting pot,” the space emphasizes collaboration with international gallerists and projects.
 The group exhibition features popular Western artists like Miriam Cahn alongside overseas Chinese artist Peng Ke.
 Interestingly, the building’s original owner was the brother of the original owner of Prada Rong Zhai, a cultural space in the heart of the city.

-At the opening, I encountered collector Zhou Chong, who presented a project by Lebanese artist Omar El Lahib at his Yangfang mansion 1690 (named after the address) with gallery Saatchi Yates this year.
+At the opening, I encountered collector Zhou Chong, who presented a project by Lebanese artist Omar El Lahib at his yangfang mansion 1690 (named after the address) with gallery Saatchi Yates this year.

 Wang mentioned that yangfang owners are highly flexible with activities in their spaces, and many galleries or brands in Shanghai’s bustling Bund area started from small spaces in the former French Concession: “Shanghai excels at integrating art into everyday life, with a strong openness to cross-disciplinary collaborations.”
 She anticipates more similar projects in the future, with yangfangs potentially becoming testing grounds for overseas galleries in the Chinese market.

 Numerous new projects demonstrate the close intertwining of art, fashion, and lifestyle in Shanghai.
 Former Hauser & Wirth senior director Vanessa Guo, now co-founder of Paris’s Galerie Marguo, is presenting a solo show of American artist Claudia Keep at the boutique Le Monde de SHC in Shanghai.
 The artist also released two limited-edition scarves in collaboration with the store.
-Yiren Shen, a former writer at Artnet News China, presented Wu Dingjia’s utensil-related art in a private home, which sparked significant interest.
+Yiren Shen, a former writer at Artnet News China, presented Wu Yijia’s utensil-related art in a private home, which sparked significant interest.

-Another noteworthy point is the return of overseas Chinese gallery owners to the Shanghai art market in November post-pandemic.
+What surprised me most was that this year, some 21 galleries—mostly Chinese, including several emerging outfits—participated in both art fairs.
+There was also a noticeable return of overseas Chinese gallery owners to the Shanghai art market post-lockdown.
 They are often millennials or even younger, focusing not only on the Asian diaspora but also introducing overseas artists into the Chinese mainland market—a fusion that easily finds a home in Shanghai.

 YveYang Gallery in New York’s Soho, a regular at West Bund for several years, saw gallery owner Yang frequently traveling between Europe, the U.S., and Asia, bringing with her an impressively international lineup.
 Most of her works, priced between $20,000 and $30,000, sold out on VIP day, including works by Raphael Egil and Düsseldorf-based Chinese artist Li Tangting.